vyta/aks-windows-gpu-acceleration/README.md

 1. Wait for VM extensions to run

-1. Deploy `k8s-directx-device-plugin.yaml to your cluster
+1. Deploy `k8s-directx-device-plugin.yaml to your cluster.
+This will only work for dockershim or containerd versions 1.7.0-beta*

     ```bash
     kubectl apply -f https://raw.githubusercontent.com/marosset/aks-windows-gpu-acceleration/main/k8s-directx-device-plugin/k8s-directx-device-plugin.yaml